Why Do I Feel Light Headed After Deadlifts? Solutions And Fixes!

 3. Try not to deadlift so much

-Are you deadlifting 4x a week?
-If so, that may be another issue you may need to look into.
+If you are deadlifting more than twice a week, this may be another issue you may need to look into.

 If deadlifts are at the end of your workout or you are doing high volume deadlifts, you may just be too tired.